Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 In this course participants will:

-- Identify barriers facing a OH&S Committee and develop practical strategies and solutions to deal with them.
+- Identify barriers facing an OH&S Committee and develop practical strategies and solutions to deal with them;

 Audience: OH&S Committee Members, Managers, Worker Representatives and Supervisors.

-Prerequisite: Completion of the OH&S Part 1 course is required before taking this course.
+Prerequisite: Completion of the OH&S Part 1 course is recommended before taking this course.

 Cost: $155 per person (+ tax)